yasiryagi/helpdesk/roles/council-members/README.md

 **Content Curators**
 - Quality of service
-  - Is good getting content featured or promoted
+  - Is good at getting content featured or promoted
   - Are quality channels getting `verified`
-  - Is the curation actions made accurate and reliable
+  - Are the curation actions made accurately and reliably
 - Speed of service
   - Are the points listed above dealt with in a reasonable time
   - Are the curators responsive to requests/complaints/questions made